earthly/website/blog/_posts/2023-08-30-python-ast.md

 In conclusion, using Python's abstract syntax trees you can analyze and transform code effectively.
 It generates a tree representation of a program's code, which can help identify potential issues and improve code quality and security.

 {% include_html cta/bottom-cta.html %}

-## Outside Article Checklist

-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally